-It's vacation time!
-You are prepared for the fun moments and exciting adventures on your trip.
-You have booked the hotel rooms, planned the itinerary, packed your bags, and ready to take off.
+It's time to pack your bags!
+Are you prepared for the fun moments and exciting adventures on your trip?
+Imagine you have booked the hotel rooms, planned the itinerary, packed your bags, and ready to take off.
 But, before you leave for your next trip abroad, sit down and take a moment to think about the money and transactions you are going to make there.
 You should do a little homework if you want to carry your money efficiently abroad.

 You can choose from a variety of choices to carry your money while travelling overseas.
 The primary challenge is selecting the right option while keeping in mind your needs and requirements.
 Earlier travellers used only cash and travellers cheques, which are outdated these days.
 Today's travellers are much more likely to rely on debit and credit cards and ATM withdrawals that offer better exchange rates and lower fees.